guardian/frontend/README.md

 * [Additional Documentation](#additional-documentation)

 ## Local Test Server setup
-You need A Mac or Linux PC (ubuntu).
+You need a Mac or Linux PC (Ubuntu).

 Before checking out the repository you may need to [add an SSH key to your GitHub account](https://help.github.com/articles/generating-ssh-keys/).